fshowalter/franksmovielog.com-v1/content/reviews/the-falcon-takes-over-1942.md

 slug: the-falcon-takes-over-1942
 ---

-**The first Raymond Chandler adaptation for the big screen.** It takes the setup and principal characters of Chandler’s novel, _Farewell, My Lovely_, transplants the location to New York City, substitutes gentleman detective Gay Laurence (aka The Falcon), played by George Sanders, for Philip Marlowe, and grafts on a pair of sidekicks.
+**The screen's first Raymond Chandler adaptation.** It takes the setup and principal characters of Chandler’s novel, _Farewell, My Lovely_, transplants the location to New York City, substitutes gentleman detective Gay Laurence (aka The Falcon), played by George Sanders, for Philip Marlowe, and grafts on a pair of sidekicks.
 The result underwhelms.

 <!-- end -->